 I first visited Fiji in 2008, as a fresh-faced backpacker, island hopping through the Yasawa Islands.
 It was incredible, a paradise of colourful corals, palms and white sand located off the north coast of Fiji’s main island Viti Levu.
 I vowed to visit again as soon as I could.
 Fast forward to 2022 and I finally returned to Fiji, this time as a mum for a family holiday.
 So I thought I would share my experience and a few tips on making the most of Fiji with a baby.

 Disclosure: This article contains affiliate links.
-This means that if you click a link and purchase something I’ve recommended I may earn a small commission.
+This means that if you click a link and purchase something I’ve recommended I’ll earn a small commission.
 This does not affect the price you pay but helps me to run this site.
+As an Amazon Associate, I earn from qualifying purchases.
 You can read my full affiliate disclosure here.

 Where to Stay in Fiji with a Baby